RowwYourBoat/ElytraMayhem/README.md

 Make sure you clear the world data every once in a while if you plan on using this plugin for a long time, so that your storage doesn't get filled up due to all of the chunks that need to be loaded in each new round.

+This plugin uses bStats so that I can keep track of how many people are using my plugin.
+More information here: https://bstats.org/

 This is my 3rd and largest plugin, so if my code is not the best, I'm sorry.

 **If you run into any issues/have any questions, please contact me on discord: Rowan#8309**